The city of San Francisco couldn’t find a good trash can for its streets. So it designed its own

 So the city set out to design a better solution.
 In consultation with various city departments, the city’s contracted garbage hauler, and industrial design firm the Institute for Creative Integration, the city has unveiled three prototype designs for a new city trash can.
 They balance ease of use, ease of unloading, durability of locks and hinges, and an integrated system for automatically detecting when they’re getting full.
 With an estimated per-can production cost of between $2,000 and $3,000, the three prototypes may be as close to perfect as San Francisco can get.

 Now, the city’s Department of Public Works has just started a 60-day trial period to field test 15 of these custom trash cans, which each has the same 32-gallon capacity as the city’s existing garbage cans.
-A few off-the-shelf options are also being evaluated, including one basic mesh-cage design that retails for $700 and a trash-compacting alternative that costs more than $3,000.
+A few off-the-shelf options are also being evaluated, including one basic mesh-cage design that retails for $700 and a mailbox-style alternative that costs more than $3,000.

 The cost of the proposed trash cans has rankled some, especially those noting that the price tag for producing one of the bespoke prototype models was more than $20,000.
 Rubenstein says this won’t be the final cost of mass-producing the new cans, and the off-the-shelf options were included in the evaluation to give locals at least some cheaper alternatives.
 “The public wants to have proof that it’s necessary to spend that money, which is thoroughly understandable,” Rubenstein says.